Incubaid/baardskeerder/doc/disk_format.rst

 scanning the complete database file, is required, and the operation shouldn't continue.
 If a single metadata block is valid, this one is used to retrieve the offset of the last valid root node.
-If both metadata blocks are valid, the one with the highest timestamp (i.e. the last one written) is used.
+If both metadata blocks are valid, the one with the highest counter (i.e. the last one written, except for overflow scenarios) is used.
+If one counter is significantly less than the other (i.e. overflow occurred), the lowest is used.

 Writing metadata consists of: